massimofasciano/ai_wargame/README.md

 ### Common strategies

-- A Tech unit behind AI, Firewall, Program can make them invincible (except to a Virus for AI and Program).
+- A Tech unit behind AI, Firewall, Program can make them much stronger.
-- A Virus can move back to it's AI to get slowly repaired
+- A Virus can move back to it's AI to get slowly repaired.
-- A Tech can move around in any direction to help units in need of repair
+- A Tech can move around in any direction to help units in need of repair.
-- The AI cannot move back so it can be blocked by some units and then destroyed by a Virus
+- The AI cannot move back so it can be blocked by some units and then destroyed by a Virus.
-- Victory by point score happens quite often: placing one's own units in a situation where they can't move can end the game favorably.

 ### Heuristics

-- The 2 players have different sets of units so using specialized heuristics for each one will help.
+- The 2 players have different goals and units so using specialized heuristics for each one will help.

 ### Example output (AI vs AI with full debug traces, manually shortened)